ncahill89/starter-academic/content/post/Imposter/index.md

 **"there's no way this will ever get funded, it's not good enough."**

 To my surprise, I did get positive reviews back on this grant recently.
-I still don't know the final outcome and this is academia so positive reviews do not equal funding but in any case now my thoughts have now turned to
+I still don't know the final outcome, and this is academia so positive reviews do not equal funding, but in any case now my thoughts have now turned to

 **"what if I do actually get this funded but it's a huge failure because I can't do any of the things I said I would do?"**